aclayden/quakerHeritage/docs/index.md

     python -m quakerheritage.build

+You will be prompted to select a location for the csv output to be placed.
+Once chosen, the code will run quietly in the background until complete, and the csv available at your chosen directory as 'quakerHeritageDB.csv'

 ## build
 Unifies the functional modules and runs the main code to create a formatted Pandas DataFrame from pdfs held by Britain Yearly Meeting.